 Interim PhD Director: Professor Michael Quinn (email@example.com)

-Although the university provides research stipends to many of its doctoral students, 40% are supported through external funding that the doctoral council has been able to source.
-This includes six students supported through the Accounting Doctoral Scholar’s Program, six through the Geneen Charitable Trust, five through the Rauch endowment, four through National Science Foundation research grants, and two by Bentley’s Center for Women in Business.
+Although the university provides research stipends to many of its doctoral students, 40% are supported through external funding.
+This includes six students supported through the Accounting Doctoral Scholar’s Program, six through the Geneen Charitable Trust, four through National Science Foundation research grants, and five through Bentley’s Rauch Endowment and two by the Center for Women and Business.